Ary4m3n/fire-incidents/README.md

 -   `input/data` contains the data sources used in analysis including the raw data.
 -   `input/llm` contains the file `usage.txt` that includes the chat with the LLM as reference.
--   `input/sketches` contains two sketches for the datasets and the graphs as reference to what is to be expected in the paper.
+-   `input/sketches` contains two sketches for the datasets `dataset.pdf` and the graphs `graphs.pdf` as reference to what is to be expected in the paper.
 -   `outputs/data` contains the cleaned dataset that was constructed.
 -   `outputs/paper` contains the files used to generate the paper, including the Quarto document, `paper.qmd`, the reference bibliography file, `references.bib` as well as the PDF of the paper, `paper.pdf`.
 -   `scripts` contains the R scripts used to simulate `00-simulate_data.R`, download `01-download_data.R`, clean `02-data_cleaning.R` and test data `03-test_data.R`.
 Kindly read the prerequisites in the R scripts' preamble to be able to reuse and run the code.